sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/docker-compose/aws.md

 # Install Sourcegraph on Amazon Web Services (AWS)

+## 🚧 Still supported, but no longer recommended. 🚧

+If you're starting a new Sourcegraph deployment: **consider using one of our [newer & simpler deployments](../../../index.md) instead.**

+(This deployment type is still supported, however.)

+## About Sourcegraph on AWS

 This guide will take you through how to deploy Sourcegraph with [Docker Compose](https://docs.docker.com/compose/) to a single EC2 instance on Amazon Web Services (AWS).

 <span class="badge badge-note">RECOMMENDED</span> Deploy a Sourcegraph instance with an [AWS AMI](../machine-images/aws-ami.md) or [AWS One-Click](../machine-images/aws-oneclick.md).